jeff-hykin/universify/story.md

 Lets focus on a few points:
  <!-- like bash not doing any syntax checks or powershell's absurd stop-parsing operator `--%`.
 And while the gritty details can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134), lets focus on two important points: -->
 1. This is 1 of 7 interesting things.
 If a section gets boring, skip to the next.
 Part 6 is the apex.
-2. The "hello world" program above is general purpose.
-Pasting any (legitimately any) valid powershell code in there will cause the script to work (or not-work) as it normally would on Windows.
-The same is true for almost any (99.9%) bash code.
-And, with escaping, even the remaining 0.1% of bash programs work too.
+2. The "hello world" above is general purpose.
+Any, legitimately any, powershell code added to the bottom of that script and it will work (or not work) as it normally would on Windows.
+Any bash/zsh/sh program can also be safely embedded into that script, with `#>` being the only (extremely rare) text that needs to be escaped.
 3. How is this possible?
-Well every line in that file is simultaneously valid bash and valid powershell syntax (a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE)).
+Well every line in that file is simultaneously valid as bash and valid as powershell (a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE)).
 The polyglot details they can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134).
 The execution of that file is where there are a few quirks.
 At runtime, Windows only cares about the file extension (.ps1), which tells Windows to run the file as powershell.
 On Linux and MacOS, the file extension doesn't matter.
 Instead the shebang at the top (which is a normal comment in powershell) tells the OS to run the script with sh.

 <!-- While cute, this script is only semi-universal because it is merely two platform-specific scripts in one file.
 I wouldn't be writing this post if the true universal script was anything less than a unified (one language), practical, editable (not compiled/mangled), standalone (no side-effects), reliable (version-pinned spec-based), general-purpose script with support for packages/modules. -->